pinto-org/interface/CONTRIBUTING.md

 3. **Clearly identify the issue:** Simplify and isolate the issue to determine the specific conditions causing it.

-4. **Add attachments** &mdash; Attach relevant screenshots or screen recordings to illustrate the issue clearly.
+4. **Add attachments:** Attach relevant screenshots or screen recordings to illustrate the issue clearly.

 A thorough bug report minimizes the need for follow-up questions.
 Please include detailed information such as your environment details, precise reproduction steps, affected browsers and operating systems, and the expected outcome.